What to say about this extraordinary Spanish fishing village turned beach resort…

 Apart from a large number of restaurants Moraira also has ample choice in bars.
 These are some of the ones I would recommend:

 - Algas bar: if you are looking for a great place to enjoy a cocktail or for a terrace with a perfect view of Moraira, then I would recommend Algas.
-Located just outside of the town centre, towards Calpe.
+Located just outside of the town center, towards Calpe.

-- Upper Club: located in the port of Moraira, this is the only lounge bar in Moraira.
+- Upper Club: located in the port of Moraira, this is the only real lounge bar in Moraira.
 Great place to spend an afternoon, enjoy a cocktail and stare at expensive yachts…

 - Carambano: this bar that also offers some simple food is located close to the port.
 It has a great terrace and is a good place to spend an afternoon.